Arstman/tcp-guess-game-rust/README.md

 # Rust TCP Guess Game
 This is just a small exercise for **lesson 3 of the 7th substrate Course,** the original requirement is very simple and a bit boring, thus I decide to put some fun into it.

-Everyone learn rust starts from a guess number game for  [The Rust Book](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html), so i decide to change the origin version into TCP server version, just fit the exercise requirement.
+Everyone learn rust starts from a guess number game from  [The Rust Book](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html), so i decide to change the origin version into TCP server version, just fit the exercise requirement.